vaadin/framework8-demo/rest-dataprovider-demo/README.md

-Vaadin 8 + JAX-RS REST Data Source Demo
+Vaadin 8 + JAX-RS REST Data Provider Demo
 ====================

 A short demonstration of how Vaadin 8 can be used to bind data from a REST API directly to a listing component.